-- Add dye, stir with metal spoon or hand-turn agitator to mix well.
-Add 1 cup salt for cotton fabric or 1 cup distilled white vinegar for silk, wool or nylon and stir or agitate to mix.
+- Add dye, stir with a metal spoon to mix well.
+Add one cup salt for cotton fabric or one cup distilled white vinegar for silk, wool, or nylon and stir to mix.

-- Dip test fabric or paper towel to test color.
+- Dip the test fabric or a paper towel in the solution to test color.
 If it is too light, add more dye.
 If mixing colors, adjust accordingly to achieve the look you want.

-- Wet pre-washed fabric or garments with warm water and add to dye mixture.
+- Wet prewashed fabric with warm water and add to dye mixture.

-- Set wash cycle time to 30 minutes and rinse cycle to cold water and allow cycle to complete.
+- Set wash cycle time to 30 minutes, wash and rinse.

-- When cycle is complete, run cycle again using warm water wash and cold water rinse.
+- When the cycle is complete, run another cycle using a warm water wash and cold water rinse.

 - Remove fabric and machine or air dry.